-Atlético wins again to stay perfect in Spanish league
+Messi, LeBron inspire Griezmann as Barcelona routs Betis 5-2

 Atlético was still without striker Diego Costa because of an injury.

-Earlier, Norway midfielder Martin Odegaard gave Real Sociedad a 1-0 win at promoted Mallorca, while Alavés drew 0-0 with Espanyol at home.
+Norway midfielder Martin Odegaard gave Real Sociedad a 1-0 win at promoted Mallorca, while Alavés drew 0-0 with Espanyol at home.

-Two-time defending champion Barcelona will try to rebound from its opening loss when it hosts Real Betis later Sunday.

-Real Madrid was held by Valladolid to a 1-1 home draw on Saturday.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports